-When it comes to location, the highest average paycheck ($88K per year) can be spotted in San Antonio, Texas; Fort Meade, Md. ($82K), Honolulu, Hawaii (around $80K), and Aberdeen, Md. (approximately $65K) are the next top-paying cities.
-Colorado Springs, Colo. is one of the lowest-paid cities, with earnings averaging about $40K.
-U.S. Army's Civilian Work Force workers in New Jersey earn the most — $117K annually on average.
+When it comes to location, the highest average paycheck ($88K annually) can be spotted in San Antonio, Texas; Fort Meade, Md. (about $82K), Honolulu, Hawaii (approximately $80K), and Arlington, Va. (around $75K) are the next top-paying cities.
+Colorado Springs, Colo. is one of the lowest-paid cities, with earnings averaging $40K.
+Within the firm, employees working in Illinois take home the most — $83K per year on average.

 Years of Experience